KyberNetwork/developer-portal/docs/api-feeburner.md

 <br />

 ### `AssignFeeToWallet`
-Set the wallet address and wallet fees of a reserve
+For logging of wallet fees assigned to an entity as part of the fee sharing program
 ___
 event __AssignFeeToWallet__(address reserve, address wallet, uint walletFee)
 | Parameter   | Type    | Description                                     |